thekidnamedkd/pig-dice/README.md

   * input: "roll" click
   * output: 5

+If user 1 does not roll a 1 and hits the "roll" button again, the progam will continue to return a randomized number 1-6 to the user and add all numbers 2-6 to the user's "turn total".
+  * input: "roll" click
+  * output: 4 (5+4=9)

+If either user rolls a 1, that user will automatically "hold" the value of 0 to their score column and ends turn.
+  * input: "roll" click yields 1
+  * output: 0 to score column of user

-If user 1 hits the "hold" button the program will store that current number to the user's "score" column.
+If user 1 hits the "hold" button having not ever rolled a 1 the program will store that current "turn total" to the user's "total score" column.
   * input: "hold" click
   * output: 5 in user 1 column